 - FSIS does not collect information for commercial marketing.

-We recommend that you do not include sensitive personal information (for example, Social Security or account numbers) when sending email to FSIS.
+We recommend that you do not include sensitive PII (for example, Social Security or account numbers) when sending e-mail to FSIS.

 If You Submit Comments on a Draft Document or Agency Issuance

 If you have provided comments to FSIS in the past regarding a Federal Register Notice or proposed rule, those comments are available for viewing on our site in their entirety, including any personal contact information.